 Set the stage for your party with a handmade bookmark invite.
 Decorate your space with banners crafted from old book pages and set up a spot for story time.
 In lieu of gifts, kids could bring a gently used book to swap and make their own Little Free Libraries from old shoeboxes.
-Plan your snacks and treats with inspiration from a favorite book.
+Plan your snacks and treats by drawing inspiration from a favorite book.
 Party guests can make their own bookmark to take home.

 Celebrate in squishy style with a DIY dough party.
-There are a variety of recipes to work with, from no-cook to edible dough.
+There are a variety of recipes to work with, from no-cook to edible dough varieties.
 Kiddos could help color and scent their playdough using kid-friendly essential oils, baking flavors or spices.
-Create a “loose parts station” with items like buttons, glass gems, beads and paper straws or set up a playdough “bakery” with silicone cupcake liners and “sprinkle” beads.
+Create a “loose parts station” with items such as buttons, glass gems, beads and paper straws, or set up a playdough “bakery” with silicone cupcake liners and “sprinkle” beads.

 Make recycling fun with an "upcycle" theme.
 Collect boxes, paper towel rolls, buttons, spools of thread and anything else that might spur imagination.
 Crafts could include anything from milk carton racers and robots to dreamcatchers and tin-can planters.
 Set up a milk carton derby or an “upcycle art show” as your activity.

-When it comes to going green, the sky is the limit — just focus on keeping it simple and using what you already have.
-And have fun!
+When it comes to going green, the sky is the limit — just focus on keeping it simple and using what you already have on hand.
+Have fun!

 You might also like: